slimabdi/test-chat/README.md

 Run `npm i` in the server's folder and also in angular's folder.

 If you find a bug don't hesitate to write me.

+### Before Updating
+Make sure you are using Node 10.13 or later
+Run ng update @angular/core@8 @angular/cli@8 in your workspace directory to update to the latest 8.x version of @angular/core and @angular/cli and commit these changes. then  Run ng update @angular/core @angular/cli which should bring you to version 10 of Angular.